o-ran-sc/archived-ric-app-admin/docs/installation-guide.rst

 - ./run_tests.sh
 - If gcovr is installed (https://github.com/gcovr/gcovr) the script  will  also generates a coverage report (as ../coverage_report.html)

-In order to run integration tests, the AC-xAPP requires *three* components : an *E2 Termination point* to send and receive RAN messages, an *A1 mediator* to send policy updatesd and a *VES collector* to receive metrics.
+In order to run integration tests, the AC-xAPP requires *three* components : an *E2 Termination point* to send and receive RAN messages, an *A1 mediator* to send policy updates and a *VES collector* to receive metrics.
 The *test/* directory contains mock-ups for these three components which can be build and executed from the *test/* directory as follows  :

 1.  **E2 Termination** :  The E2 termination is responsible for forwarding  messages to and fro between the RAN and RIC.
 A mock-up of the E2 termination is provided in *test/* that

-    - listens and responds to E2AP subscribption requests.
+    - listens and responds to E2AP subscription requests.
     - upon receiving an E2AP subscription request, starts sending E2AP Indication messages that contain the X2AP SgNB Addition Request Message.
     - monitors E2AP control messages from the AC xAPP.